Varicella zoster virus: Vaccination

 A live attenuated VZV Oka/Merck strain vaccine is available and is marketed in the United States under the trade name Varivax.
 It was developed by Merck, Sharp & Dohme in the 1980s from the Oka strain virus isolated and attenuated by Michiaki Takahashi and colleagues in the 1970s.
 It was submitted to the US Food and Drug Administration (FDA) for approval in 1990 and was approved in 1995.
 Since then, it has been added to the recommended vaccination schedules for children in Australia, the United States, and many other countries.
 Varicella vaccination has raised concerns in some that the immunity induced by the vaccine may not be lifelong, possibly leaving adults vulnerable to more severe disease as the immunity from their childhood immunization wanes.
 Vaccine coverage in the United States in the population recommended for vaccination is approaching 90%, with concomitant reductions in the incidence of varicella cases and hospitalizations and deaths due to VZV.
-So far, clinical data has proved that the vaccine is effective for over ten years in preventing varicella infection in healthy individuals, and when breakthrough infections do occur, illness is typically mild.
+So far, clinical data have shown that the vaccine is effective for over ten years in preventing varicella in healthy individuals, and when breakthrough infections do occur, illness is typically mild.
 In 2006, the CDC's Advisory Committee on Immunization Practices (ACIP) recommended a second dose of vaccine before school entry to ensure the maintenance of high levels of varicella immunity.

 In 2006, the FDA approved Zostavax for the prevention of shingles.
-Zostavax is a more concentrated formulation of the Varivax vaccine, designed to elicit an immune response in older adults whose immunity to VZV wanes with advancing age.
-A systematic review by Cochrane (updated in 2023) shows that Zostavax reduces the incidence of shingles by almost 50%.
+Zostavax is a more concentrated formulation of Varivax, designed to elicit an immune response in older adults whose immunity to VZV wanes with advancing age.
+A systematic review by Cochrane (updated in 2023) showed that Zostavax reduced the incidence of shingles by almost 50%.

-Shingrix is a subunit vaccine (HHV3 glycoprotein E) developed by GlaxoSmithKline which was approved in the United States by the FDA in October 2017.
+Shingrix is a subunit vaccine (HHV3 glycoprotein E) developed by GlaxoSmithKline, which was approved in the United States by the FDA in October 2017.
 The ACIP recommended Shingrix for adults over the age of 50, including those who have already received Zostavax.
-The committee voted that Shingrix is preferred over Zostavax for the prevention of zoster and related complications because phase 3 clinical data showed vaccine efficacy of >90% against shingles across all age groups, as well as sustained efficacy over a four-year follow-up.
+The committee voted that Shingrix is preferred over Zostavax for the prevention of zoster and related complications because phase 3 clinical data showed vaccine efficacy of >90% against shingles across all age groups, as well as sustained protection over a four-year follow-up.
 Unlike Zostavax, which is given as a single shot, Shingrix is given as two intramuscular doses, two to six months apart.
-This vaccine has shown to be immunogenic and safe in adults with human immunodeficiency virus.
+This vaccine has shown to be immunogenic and safe in adults with HIV.